locaweb/multitenancy_tools/README.md

 You can use `bin/console` to get an interactive prompt that will allow you to experiment.

+You can also run this project using docker in your local environment.
+Just ensure that you have:

+* Docker equal or greater than 18.09.1

+Then, build *Multitenancy Tools* image running `scripts/setup`

+In order to access it's console, run `scripts/bash`

 ## Releasing a new version

 If you are the maintainer of this project: